 Actuarial computations presented in this report are for purposes of determining the recommended funding amounts for the System.
-Actuarial computations under GASB Statements No. 25 and 27 are for purposes of fulfilling financial accounting requirements.
-The computations prepared for these two purposes may differ as disclosed in our report.
-The calculations in the enclosed report have been made on a basis consistent with our understanding of the System's funding requirements and goals, and of GASB Statements No. 25 and 27.
+The calculations in the enclosed report have been made on a basis consistent with our understanding of the System's funding requirements and goals.
 Determinations for purposes other than meeting these requirements may be significantly different from the results contained in this report.
 Accordingly, additional determinations may be needed for other purposes.
-Any distribution of this report must be in its entirety including this cover letter, unless prior written consent from Milliman is obtained.